 PCL is a stockist of TEC motors in both Metric and B56 Imperial Frame Sizes.
-Motor Control

-Packages are available for both single and three phase supplies.
+Motor Control Packages are available for both single and three phase supplies.
 Please ask for details.

-Variable Demand Environments - Multi-Motor and multi-operator applications sequence of motor starting.
+Variable Demand Environments - Multi-Motor and multi-operator applications

+The rotary converter is the most appropriate solution for these examples as it automatically adjusts in line with any variation in demand or sequence of motor starting.
 If considering the use of a static converter, sequential starting (large followed by small) is necessary and the power regulator switch will have to be adjusted in line with any variation of demand.
 This is likely to prove impractical.